USD ($)

 What Are Pentesting Tools?

 Pentesting tools, or penetration testing tools, are software applications used by security professionals to identify, exploit, and report vulnerabilities in computer systems, networks, and web applications.
-These tools simulate cyber attacks to evaluate the cyber security of a client's product or infrastructure.
+These tools simulate cyber attacks to evaluate the cybersecurity of a client's product or infrastructure.

 There are also online pen testing tools that can be used to automate tasks, improving accuracy and uncovering vulnerabilities that manual testing might overlook.
-These tools streamline the process of simulating cyber attacks, making it easier for penetration testers to identify risks.
+These tools streamline the process of simulating Cyber Attacks, making it easier for penetration testers to identify risks.

 Types of Tools for Penetration Testing